TESTS AND RESULTS

 Your doctor may refer you to the hospital for an X-ray, ultrasound or MRI scan.

-You don't need a pre-booked appointment for routine x-rays, as long as you have a request card from your GP.
-Just turn up with the card at the x-ray department at one of our local hospitals (Westmorland General, Furness General and the Royal Lancaster Infirmary) or at Ulverston Health Centre.
-The opening times for each hospital are on the request card.
+You don't need a pre-booked appointment for routine x-rays.
+Just turn up at the x-ray department at one of our local hospitals (Westmorland General, Furness General and the Royal Lancaster Infirmary) or at Ulverston Health Centre during opening times.

 However, you will need an appointment for ultrasound and MRI scans which will sent to you in the post.